 Secured debt continues to be a popular source of funds for Canadian borrowers although lending activity is somewhat volatile.
-Canadian borrowers are continuing to take advantage of low interest rates, market liquidity and favourable financing terms by securing debt financing to fund acquisitions, the refinancing of existing debt with more onerous terms, dividend and other balance sheet restructurings.
-In addition, we expect that the trend of Canadian borrowers amending (including repricing) and extending their credit facilities prior to maturity will continue given the favourable conditions in the Canadian debt market in light of the fact that interest rates generally are expected to increase at some point during the coming year.
+The covid-19 pandemic has had a significant negative impact on the financial condition of certain industries and their ability to obtain financing without credit support from government or affiliates with stronger balance sheets.
+However, financially sound Canadian borrowers are continuing to take advantage of historically low interest rates by securing debt financing to fund acquisitions, the refinancing of existing debt with more onerous terms, dividend and other balance sheet restructurings.
+In addition, we expect that the trend of Canadian borrowers in good financial condition amending (including repricing) and extending their credit facilities prior to maturity will continue given the favourable conditions in the Canadian debt market including falling interest rates.

-The high-yield market in Canada has been a difficult one for borrowers for the past couple of years, with a limited number of Canadian dollar-denominated high-yield note issuances being completed.
-As a result, Canadian borrowers are increasingly turning to the US high-yield market to raise funds and are generally finding that they must pay a premium compared with US borrowers in that market for their offerings to be successful.
+The high-yield market in Canada has improved for borrowers in 2020 after a brief shut-down in March because of the pandemic and a number of Canadian dollar-denominated high-yield note issuances have been completed this year.
+The high yield market in the United States was also strong in the first half of 2020.
+As a result, Canadian borrowers are also turning to the US high-yield market to raise funds but are generally finding that they must pay a premium compared with US borrowers in that market for their offerings to be successful.

-As US sponsors become more active in Canada and seek financing from Canadian lenders for their Canadian acquisitions, covenant-lite loans are becoming more common in Canada.
+As US sponsors have become more active in Canada, demand for covenant-lite loans to finance Canadian acquisitions has increased, although the continued availability of these loans in Canada may be curtailed because of the financial impact of the pandemic on Canadian companies.
 Covenant-lite loans generally do not include financial maintenance covenants or include them only on a springing basis based on certain leverage levels.
 Equity cures of financial covenant breaches are generally permitted.
 As financial covenant breach is often an early indicator of financial difficulty, the downside for lenders is that they may not be able to trigger a default based on a financial covenant breach and initiate restructuring discussions at an early stage when more options are available to address the borrower's financial issues.